 Introduction

-In our previous technical note “BE-Doubleflow App. notes: Gut-on-chip 1” we explored our device BE-Doubleflow for gut-on-a-chip (GOC) models in collaboration with AINIA.
-In that note we compared our device with an insert platform with GOC outperforming the control system by expressing differentiation markers earlier and with increased expression of mucins and defensins.
+In our previous technical note “Be-Doubleflow App. notes: Gut-on-chip 1” we explored gut-on-a-chip (GOC) model using Be-Doubleflow device in collaboration with AINIA.
+There we compared our device with an insert platform with GOC outperforming the control system by expressing differentiation markers earlier and with increased expression of mucins and defensins.
 Following that work, we complemented the studies performed and deliver a detailed note with the protocols and results.

 Materials